orionrobots/orionrobots.github.io/_posts/2022-10-30-freecad-topo-naming-issue.md

 The rename means the shapebinders now all refer to the wrong edges.

 I saw this with a few operations.
 Either splitting a line, which would create 2 lines and so logically cause renaming, however, I also saw this when only changing the constraints on a sketch.
 Which led to multiple objects to rebuild.
 This is not fun.
 I'm using FreeCAD 0.20.

+While this is frustrating, to learn robotics at home, CAD is an essential skill.
+FreeCAD is the leading open source CAD tool, and it's getting better all the time.
+I'm going to keep using it, and keep reporting bugs.